Looking for Fall Fun in Virginia?

 So here's an itinerary idea for a two-three day fall fun getaway:

-Be sure to take advantage of a free tour of the University of Virginia grounds, followed by a walk on the Charlottesville Downtown Mall where you can sample gourmet pizza at Christian's, cheap but delicious dumplings and pork buns at Marco & Luca's, or sit down for a more elegant meal at Hamilton's or C&O.
+Be sure to take advantage of a free tour of the University of Virginia grounds, followed by a walk on the Charlottesville Downtown Mall where you can sample gourmet pizza at Lelo's pizza, cheap but delicious dumplings and pork buns at Marco & Luca's, or sit down for a more elegant meal at Hamilton's or C&O. Cap it off with some gelato at Splendora's or a chocolate crepe at The Flat.

 Days Two-Three (how long it takes depends on you!):